TheDaniel3131/idling-non-steam-games/README.md

 ## Create a Shell Script (.sh)
-First, create a custom bash script.
+First, create a custom shell script.
 You can do it like how I do below.
 For examples:

 ```Bash